opnsense/docs/source/manual/how-tos/shaper.rst

 ------------------------

-For this example we will divide the internet Download traffic between the connected users in such manner that each user will receive up to a maximum of 1Mbps.
+For this example we will divide the internet Download traffic between the connected users in such manner that each user will receive up to a maximum of 1 Mbps.

 .. nwdiag::
   :scale: 100%